-- "Non-Impacted" No risk calculations were necessary in the RI/BRA because the subject property was previously determined in the RI WP as being non-impacted from past MED/AEC processes; therefore, there are no unacceptable risks from MED/AEC-related COCs at the property. - "No Buildings" No buildings or structural surfaces associated with buildings exist at the property; therefore, there are no unacceptable risks from MED/AEC-related COCs from soil on building/structural surfaces at the property.
+- "No MED/AEC Sewer Lines" No sewer lines exist or ever existed on the subject property that facilitated the flow of MED/AEC-related COCs.
+Therefore, there are no unacceptable risks from MED/AEC-related COCs in sewer sediment or soil adjacent to sewer lines at the property. - "No Buildings" No buildings or structural surfaces associated with buildings exist at the property; therefore, there are no unacceptable risks from MED/AEC-related COCs from soil on building/structural surfaces at the property.